-A: Under normal conditions hipot testing will not damage the device-under-test.
-The reason is that the hipot tester will
+A: Hipot testing with a ROD-L tester is not harmful to the device-under-test.
+One reason is that the hipot tester will

-always equalize the line and neutral voltage of the device-under-test before starting the hipot test, so the electronics
+equalize the line and neutral voltage of the device-under-test before starting the hipot test, so the electronics within

-within the DUT would not be subjected to voltage.
-In other words, the high voltage will only occur between the conductive
+the DUT would not be subjected to any voltage because the voltage would only occur between the conductive chassis

-chassis surfaces and the voltage-equalized internal electronics.
-However even if a wiring or insulation issue should
+surfaces and the voltage-equalized internal electronics.
+And another is that even if a wiring or insulation issue should

-cause an unexpected fault, the ROD-L tester is also designed to shut down the test before serious damage may occur.
+cause an unexpected fault, the ROD-L tester is designed to shut down the test before any serious damage can occur.

 Q: Is the arc sensitivity level adjustable?

 A: ROD-L determined more than 25 years ago, using internal company research as well as industry research, that arcs

 as short as ten microseconds may lead to product safety failures.
 If a manufacturer were to use a hipot tester that had